 Aim the hose at the teat; avoid getting excessive water on the udder as it will run down to the teat during milking, adding to the risk of contaminated water being around the teat end during milking.

 Allow a few seconds after washing for excess water to drip from teats before drying.

 Dry teats with one paper towel per cow before cups go on.

-Some paper towels are better than others for this job - for example, some paper towels made from recycled paper can be extremely frustrating as the paper often disintegrates in your hand before you have finished drying!
+Some paper towels are better than others for this job - for example, most paper towels made from recycled paper can be extremely frustrating as the paper often disintegrates in your hand before you have finished drying!

 Interleaved paper towels commonly work well, either by hand or from a dispenser.

 You will probably be surprised at how much dirt and contamination comes off the teats on the paper towel even after washing with running water.

 - Have a look at the two cows above - which teats do you think will be lower risk for mastitis?

 Deciding on a pre-milking wash & dry routine for teats will require a little thought and preparation.